DimaUClab/StELa-Protein-Structure-Clustering-Algorithm/README.md

 *Please provide the alternative vector with spaces between the integers and including the [] brackets

-This process will loop until a representative can be found.
+This process will loop until a representative can be found before moving to the next cluster.

 ## Thank you for using StELa for your secondary structure needs!